agmenc/propitious-wookie/README.md

 ## Notes and Assumptions
 * This is the first time I have used Play.
 * I had one evening and one morning in which to learn Play and complete the test submission before the deadline.
-I've left out DB integration and pretty CSS/Bootstrap.
+I've left out: DB integration, pretty CSS/Bootstrap, AJAX/Comet/WebSockets.
-* Most of my time was spent learning how to wire stuff together
+* Most of my time was spent learning how to wire stuff together.
 * My previous Scala web frameworks experience: Lift, Spray, Finatra, Naive-http

 ## Instructions